shaochennjtu/migrate_vm/python/README.md

 # Migrate virtual machines from one host to another in the RHV environment.

-Live migration is useful to support maintenance tasks on hosts without disrupting your running virtual machines.
-Live migration refers to the process of moving a virtual machine from one physical host to another while it is running.
+Live migration provides the ability to move a running virtual machine between physical hosts with no interruption to service.
+The virtual machine’s RAM is copied from the source host to the destination host.
+Storage and network connectivity are not altered.

 # RHVM moves the following contents of the virtual machine from the original host machine to the destination.
   - Memory